The Progress Project: Rethinking Progress and Human Development. The Glaser Progress Foundation in

 In order to improve and modernize our national accounting system, The Glaser Progress Foundation and Yale

-economist William Nordhaus have developed a ten-year program to build a comprehensive set of nonmarket
+economist William Nordhaus developed a ten-year program aimed at building a comprehensive set of nonmarket

-accounts for the United States.
-This year, the Program on Nonmarket Accounts (PNA) will build the first
+satellite accounts for the United States.
+The Program on Nonmarket Accounts (PNA) helped create

-environmental nonmarket accounts in the areas of forestry and pollution, develop a blueprint for constructing
+environmental nonmarket accounts in the areas of forestry and pollution, developed a blueprint for constructing

-a set of social nonmarket accounts and develop better population time-use data for the United States.
-Over the
+a set of social nonmarket accounts and developed better population time-use data for the United States.

-last two years, The Glaser Progress Foundation has contributed over two million dollars to this program initiative.
+The Glaser Progress Foundation has contributed over $2.7 million to this program initiative.